Skip to main content

 FSSI OS4 frequently asked questions

-Where can I find help or get more details?
+Where to find help or get more details

-Questions on Office Supplies Fourth Generation or OS4 may be sent to ncsccustomer.service@gsa.gov.
-Learn more about MAS 75 (now under the Multiple Award Schedule Office Management Category).
+Learn more about MAS 75, which is now under the Multiple Award Schedule Office Management Category.

-By purchasing office supplies through OS4, customers can ensure that they are meeting all relevant mandates and procurement regulations, most notably for sustainable items.
-The items on OS4, where applicable, meet product guidelines for green products, and when purchased in a large quantity (by meeting the minimum purchasing thresholds), help reduce the number of deliveries and transactions.
+By purchasing office supplies through OS4, you ensure you are meeting all relevant mandates and procurement regulations, including TAA and EO 13834.
+The items on OS4, where applicable, meet product guidelines for sustainable products, and when purchased in a large quantity by meeting the minimum purchasing thresholds, help reduce the number of deliveries and transactions.

-In addition, by using your GSA SmartPay card, you will automatically get the discounted OS4 prices, and your agency will benefit by getting credit card refunds in the process.
-Unlike buying office supplies retail, you can be assured that you are not paying sales tax, which your agency can monitor by receiving spend data to help keep prices down in the future.
+Also, by using your GSA SmartPay card, you automatically get the discounted OS4 prices, and your agency gets credit card refunds in the process.
+Unlike buying office supplies retail, you are not paying sales tax, which your agency can monitor by receiving spend data to help keep prices down in the future.
 The contract prices have been proven to be better than any mass pricing discounts agencies can get on their own, and OS4 is easy to use, especially through GSA Advantage.

-Our goal is to make OS4 easy to use, and make it as easy as possible for all purchasing authorities and purchase cardholders to procure office supplies that are compliant with all applicable mandates.
+Our goal is to make it as easy as possible for all purchasing authorities and purchase cardholders to procure office supplies that are compliant with all relevant mandates.

-FedMall, walking into a vendor’s store, or otherwise contacting the vendor directly are other means of buying office supplies through OS4, though they are not as streamlined or easy to measure as purchasing through GSA Advantage.
+FedMall, walking into a vendor’s store, or otherwise contacting the vendor directly are other means of buying office supplies through OS4, though they are not as streamlined as purchasing through GSA Advantage.

 • All federal agencies and activities in the executive, legislative, and judicial branches.